-Suppression personnel also provide a wide range of services to the community including weed abatement inspections, commercial inspections, tours of fire stations and apparatus, and fire and life safety presentations to all segments of the population that we serve.
+Suppression personnel also provide a wide range of services to the community, including weed abatement inspections, commercial inspections, tours of fire stations and apparatus, and fire and life safety presentations to all segments of the population we serve.

 FIREFIGHTER DUTIES & SERVICES

-It is important to note that the firefighters that make up the Chino Valley Fire District Emergency Services Division do much more than just put out fires.
+The firefighters that make up Chino Valley Fire’s Emergency Services department do much more than just put out fires.
 They are trained professionals that provide a variety of services.
 Below is a brief overview of how we are serving you.

-- Respond to hazardous materials incidents, swift water rescues, drowning incidents, down power lines, and many more calls for service.
+- Respond to fires, hazardous materials incidents, aircraft and railroad emergencies, swift water rescues, drowning incidents, down power lines, multi-casualty incidents, and many more calls for service.

 - Provide stand-by medical support at large events within the Chino Valley.